danielbrendel/dnyHelpRealm/README.md

 + E-Mail notifications
 + Friendly installer
 + Security (Protection against XSS, SQL Injection, CSRF, Spam)
++ Responsive layout
 + SaaS solution
 + Documentation

+## Documentation
+The documentation is located in the /doc directory.
+A generated PDF needs to be put to /public/data/documentation.pdf

+## System requirements
+The product is beeing developed with the following engine versions:
++ PHP 7.4.1
++ MySQL 10.4.11-MariaDB
++ Default PHP extensions

+## Testing
+Before running tests the .env.testing must be adjusted to match the test data of the database.
+Therefore the DATA_* environment variables must be adjusted.
+Then open the command prompt, go to the project root and run PHPUnit.

 ## Changelog:
 + Version 0.1: